 In 2001, Carol F. Guregian, a retired schoolteacher and photography student at Washtenaw Community College put together a photo exhibition “50 Year Farmers of Southern Michigan” featuring photos and brief biographies of the longtime farmers in the area.
 Sponsored by the Michigan Humanities Council, the photographs of the “50 Year Farmers” were displayed in multiple locations around Southeast Michigan from 2001-2002.

-Recently, the Guregian family donated the photographs to the library.
-In the future, some of these photographs will be hung on the library walls, but until then, enjoy the digital images of the “50 Year Farmers” exhibition.
+The Guregian family donated the photographs to the library.
+We hope you enjoy the digital images of the “50 Year Farmers” exhibition!

 Donald Staebler, Ann Arbor: The Staebler family settled the Staebler Farm at 7734 Plymouth Road in 1912.
 By the year 1925 six children had been born to the household.
 All the children attended the Frains Lake one room school, Ypsilanti High School and all graduated from college, a forester for Weyerhaeuser, an electric engineer, a registered nurse and three school teachers.
 I was one of the teachers.
 After the disruptions of World War II the children of the family moved to many parts of the country but my wife, Lena, and I elected to buy the farm and keep it going.
 At this time I also held an off the farm job in mechanical research and gave considerable time to the Planning and Zoning Commissions in my community.
 Lena, my helpmate on the farm, passed away in 1991.
 The farm has been a typical general farm operation with cash crops of corn, wheat, oats plus dairy cows, hogs, chickens and draft horses.
 At 90+ years, I continue as a beef farmer, feeding and caring, sometimes, for as many as 50 Angus cattle.
 The excavation for M-14 freeway fill created a large pond on my land.
 My neighbors were thrilled when my picturesque farm with its woods and beautiful pond was sold for a county park. – Donald Staebler